MichMATYCwebsite/MichMATYC/content/announcements/check-out-the-newest-edition-of-the-sum-times.md

 +++
 date = "2019-02-24T05:00:00+00:00"
 layout = "post"
-title = "Check out the newest edition of The Sum-Times!"
+title = "Check out the latest edition of The Sum-Times!"

 +++
 The [February 2019](https://michmatyc.netlify.com/uploads/MichMatycNewsletterFebruary2019.pdf) edition of The Sum-Times has been published with great articles, college and campus updates, and exciting events to look forward to this upcoming year!